 Caltrans is currently participating in a number of Coordinated Integrated Monitoring Programs in the Los Angeles Region and is planning to participate in new programs in the future.
 Current Coordinated Integrated Monitoring Programs are listed in Table 3-2.
 Caltrans anticipates participating in the new programs after management approval of terms and conditions of participation and upon acceptance from existing stakeholders.

-As efforts continue to pursue participation in Coordinated Integrated Monitoring Programs, Caltrans will characterize its runoff at 9 sites and monitor BMP effectiveness at 2 sites in various Los Angeles Region TMDL watersheds.
-Monitoring at these sites, which are either ongoing monitoring sites or are currently in the planning phase, is expected to continue or commence during the 2024-25 fiscal year.
+As efforts continue to pursue participation in Coordinated Integrated Monitoring Programs, Caltrans will characterize its runoff at 7 sites in various Los Angeles Region TMDL watersheds and monitor BMP effectiveness at 1 site in the Peck Road Park watershed.
+Monitoring at these sites, which are either ongoing monitoring sites or are currently in the planning phase, is expected to continue or commence during the 2025-26 fiscal year.
 To characterize dry weather flows, monitoring will include field observations on the frequency of dry weather flows and dry weather flow sampling at select locations during the dry season.
 Additional details on this self-monitoring are provided in Sections 5 and 6, and Appendix B.

 Central Valley Water Board TMDLs (Permit Section F2.12.4)